olgabot/olgabotvinnik.com/content/blog/job-seq-the-lowest-throughput-sequencing-technology.md

 Over the holiday break, I went home to family in Oregon and started preparing my CV and writing cover letters.
 In preparing my CV, I felt super inadequate.
 I felt my CV didn't represent all the work I did over the past 4 years - I didn't have enough publications, I didn't have a Nature/Science/Cell paper, the usual academic woes.
 The worst was when I started comparing myself to people from college and found an outlier who was already on the *tenure-track job market*, so basically light-years ahead of where I was.
 I felt like that could have been me if things had worked out differently for me.

-I decided if I was going to do a postdoc, it had to follow the following parameters, in priority order (most imoprtant first):
+I decided if I was going to do a postdoc, it had to follow the following parameters, in priority order (most important first):

 1. Be in a location near a Google office that had my partner's product area.
 This was extremely high priority for me as we had spent the entirety of my post-undergrad career as a long-distance relationship.
 1. Be in a lab or environment that was pro-open science, pro-open source software development.
 This means posting preprints, openly developing code on GitHub before the paper is published, and posting the data before the paper is published.